 Anaphylaxis: The Essential Guide, by Ruth Holroyd, is published by Curlew Books, and is also available in paperback and eBook.

-(Ruth’s book was bought, but Alexa’s was sent to me by our common publisher.)
+(Ruth’s book was bought, but Alexa’s was sent to me by our shared publisher.)